BasedLinux/bsd/doc/manual/source/command-ref/opt-common.md

   - `raw`

-    This is the raw format, as outputted by nix-build.
+    This is the raw format, as outputted by bsd-build.

   - `internal-json`